 In times like these, in which all major technology giants such as Google, Facebook and YouTube track your every move, it remains important to protect your privacy by preventing them from tracking you.
 This is where Tegant VPN excels and can protect you.

-We provide two types of VPN to cover two needs:Photo by cottonbro
+We provide three types of VPN to cover several needs:Photo by cottonbro

 This could be reason enough for restrictive governments or internet service providers to block your internet connection.
 From their point of view, it is a pre-emptive strike, just in case you were doing something through the VPN that they didn’t agree with.
 This is always the case with the Chinese Great Firewall, which is running sophisticated deep packet inspections to check if any of its citizens are utilising a VPN.
 Even though they can’t see what the citizen might be doing through the VPN, they either slow down the VPN traffic to a halt or block it entirely if they can identify the signature.

-To switch between the two modes, simply toggle the switch on the main screen as shown on the screenshot below:
+To switch between the three modes, simply tap on the country flag on the main screen, then select a server that corresponds to your desired VPN mode as shown on the screenshot below:

-Tegant VPN currently ranks in the Top 10 in the UAE, USA and Vietnam.
+Tegant VPN currently ranks in the Top 10 in the UAE and USA.
 We remain committed to becoming the best VPN in the market.
 We always love to hear your feedback and improve our product as much as we can.
 You can reach us at: [email protected].

 We hope you enjoyed this article.
 We would appreciate it if you could share it or link back to it from your website.